Best Medicare Supplement (Medigap) Plans for 2026

 The best Medicare Supplement plan for you depends on your health and budget.

-Plan G is good for people who want very few medical bills and are willing to pay more each month to avoid them.
+• Plan G is good for people who want very few medical bills and are willing to pay more each month to avoid them.
 This can give you peace of mind because you won't be surprised by high medical costs.
 However, a cheaper Medicare Supplement plan may make better sense if you don't visit the doctor often.

-Best Medigap plan for most people: Plan G
+Best Medigap plan for seniors: Plan G

-Plan G will pay all your Medicare-related costs except for the $257 Medicare Part B deductible.
+Plan G will pay all your Medicare-related costs except for the $283 Medicare Part B deductible.
 After you pay this, Plan G will pay for medical care such as doctor visits, blood tests or outpatient medical treatment.

-Best Medicare Supplement coverage: Plan F
+Best Medicare Supplement for complete coverage: Plan F

 Plan F has the best coverage of any Medigap plan overall.

 But you can only buy Plan F if you were able to get Medicare before Jan.
 1, 2020.
-Plan F covers all of your Medicare costs that you normally would pay for out of pocket, including deductibles, copays and coinsurance.
+Plan F covers all of your Medicare costs that you would normally pay for out of pocket, including deductibles, copays and coinsurance.

 Best affordable option with good coverage: Plan N